Nikki DuBose

 Nikki DuBose (born Tara Nicole DuBose; March 21, 1985) is an American model, actress, and host.
 She is also a mental health advocate, ambassador, and founder of Live ED Free, an eating disorder recovery coaching service.

 Early life and education

 DuBose was born in Charleston, South Carolina.
 DuBose holds a B.A. in psychology from California Southern University and is currently studying for a doctorate degree in psychology at Meridian University.

 Career

-DuBose started out in modeling and has been photographed for magazines such as Maxim, Vogue, Vanity Fair, and Glamour.
+DuBose started her career out in modeling and has been photographed for magazines such as Maxim, Vogue, Vanity Fair, and Glamour.